PostHog/posthog.com/contents/blog/five-essential-posthog-apps.md

 Want to import or export data into or out of PostHog?
 [There are apps for that](/apps).
 Want to enhance data by adding or removing info?
 [There are apps for that too](/apps).
 Want to insert the word `hedgehog` into your personIDs randomly?
-There…well, there isn’t an app for that yet.
+There …well, there isn’t an app for that yet.
 [But you could build one](/docs/apps/build)!

 Not sure where to get started with apps?
 One easy tip is to look for connectors which enable you to sync PostHog with other tools in your stack — but otherwise here are some essential apps we recommend new PostHog users consider.